The King's College requires at least 120 credits to graduate with a bachelor's degree.

 When choosing a major, The King's College students have several choices to make.
-Scroll down to see a full list of majors offered at The King's College below.
+Scroll down to the bottom of this page to see a full list of majors offered at The King's College.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

 Does The King's College have any ROTC programs?

 Each branch of the miltary has its own ROTC program, but not every program is available at every college.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

 The King's College has an Army ROTC program.

 Some ROTC programs are provided directly on campus and others are hosted at a cooperating instiution off campus.
 The ROTC program locations at The King's College include:

 •an Army ROTC branch unit hosted at a cooperating instution off campus